section-engineering-education/engineering-education/content/articles/how-to-write-efficient-python-code/index.md

 Note that we use the `list` function to convert map object back to a list.

-The second is `filter`, the filter function is used to you guessed it, filter out unwanted data from our list.
+The second is `filter`, the filter function is used to filter out unwanted data from our list.

 Let's take a look at an example.